writethedocs/www/docs/conf/portland/2025/news/announcing-cfp.rst

 The Call for Proposals will be open until **11:59 PM {{cfp.ends}} PST**, so harness that new year energy!

-(If you'd prefer not to attend an in-person event due to COVID-19 or any other reason, keep an eye out for our Atlantic conference held online in a timezone accessible to people all over the world).
+(If you'd prefer not to attend an in-person event, keep an eye out for our Atlantic conference held online in a timezone accessible to people all over the world).

 Sponsorship Updates
 -------------------